 The ideal situation would be for the appellants to have their applicants rescored and awarded licenses.
 The New Jersey Attorney General’s office serves as counsel to the NJDOH in the 2018 ATC lawsuit case.
 The applications would largely be the same except for real estate arrangements, Bauchner said.

 He refused to speculate on how the case will ultimately be resolved.

 “I’ve been doing this long enough to not predict when the court’s going to rule.
 I will say the judges on the panel seemed to express great doubts,” Bauchner said.

 He did say that he was “cautiously optimistic” that they will remand.

-Arguments in the 2018 ATC lawsuit was supposed to be heard in March.
-Instead, they were heard Tuesday online instead due to COVID.
+Arguments in the 2018 ATC lawsuit were supposed to be heard in March.
+Instead, they were heard online Tuesday instead due to COVID.